4 Continuity

 2

-The goal of the proof is to show that every limit point of f (U) = range f lies in f (U).
-The proof is
+The strategy of the proof is to show that every limit point of f (U) = range f lies in f (U).
+We break

-broken into simple steps: observe where each hypothesis is used.
+things into simple steps; observe where each hypothesis is used.

 n